uptrace/uptrace-php/example/otlp-logs/README.md

-# OpenTelemetry PHP traces example for Uptrace
+# OpenTelemetry PHP logs example for Uptrace

-This example demonstrates how to export OpenTelemetry Traces to Uptrace using OTLP HTTP exporter.
+This example demonstrates how to export OpenTelemetry Logs to Uptrace using OTLP HTTP exporter.

 Install dependencies: